Calvin Lai (he/him)

 Research Assistant

 Kamila is an undergraduate research assistant at Washington University in St. Louis.
-She is a third year student majoring in Psychological and Brain Sciences and minoring in Statistics.
-After completing her undergraduate career, she hopes to attend graduate school for psychology and obtain a Ph.D. in counseling psychology.
-In her career as a researcher, she hopes to further investigate the university experience for students of color—particularly students who attend predominantly White institutions.
-She is interested in researching interventions that improve the academic, mental, and social domains of their undergraduate career.
+She is a fourth year student majoring in Psychological and Brain Sciences and minoring in Statistics.
+She is currently working on a senior thesis in the lab in which she examines the role of meta-perceptions in co-rumination and minority stress.
+After completing her undergraduate career, she hopes to attend graduate school for psychology and obtain a Ph.D. in counseling or social psychology.
+In her career as a researcher, she hopes to investigate the lived experience of those with minoritized identities and how they navigate the social world.
+She is also interested in examining interpersonal relationships and how they affect mental health, social, and emotional outcomes in different contexts.

 Research Assistant